u3a

 Posts for the Book Club 2 Group

 Reviews divided the group.
-Modern version of David Copperfield.
-"The wonder is you could start with nothing and end with nothing and lose so much in-between".
+A modern version of David Copperfield.
+“The wonder is, that you could start life with nothing and end with nothing, and lose so much in-between”.
 Read more

 • ‘Precipice’ by Robert Harris

 Well received.
-Harris' style combining fact with fiction increased understanding of the start of WW1.
-The number of letters exchanged was astonishing, so was the Post Office service.
+Harris' style combining fact with fiction increased our understanding of the start of WW1.
+The number of letters exchanged was astonishing, as was the Post Office service.
 Read more

 • ‘Us’ by David Nicholls

-Scientists' struggle to save his marriage and relationship with his teenage son via a Grand Tour of Europe.
+A scientist's struggle to save his marriage and relationship with his teenage son via a Grand Tour of Europe.
 Hilarious in parts, sad in others.
-Good read for a rainy February.
+A good read for a rainy February.
 Read more

 • ‘Guilty by Definition’ by Susie Dent